|Maps:||LPI Nerriga 8927-4N 1:25000|

 Bullfrog Creek is a reasonably straightforward, although scrubby way to Ettrema Creek.
 The usual starting point is near The Jumps.
 It is very slow at the top, but opens out nicely near the bottom.
-The spur and side creek at AMG403197 can avoid some of the scrub at the top, although some good route finding and scrambling may be necessary.
+The spur and side creek at MGA405197 can avoid some of the scrub at the top, although some good route finding and scrambling may be necessary.

 Transportation Spur is a common exit.
 It is quite straightforward, although steep at the bottom.
 The pass at the top starts on the right side of Pardon Point, and passes through a gap to the left side where it is easy to scramble out.
 Follow the ridge back to the road.
 The green areas involve heavy scrub, and can be very slow going.
 An alternative is to contour back to Quiera Clearing, which stays below the thick scrub.

 Howards Pass is another reasonably straightforward route, although the pass is incorrectly marked on the second edition map.
 Climb Barrons Crown, and continue up the ridge.
 At the top keep to the right of the ridge line (north) and you will be in a steep creek bed.
-The pass is just on the south side of the creek bed (not north, as indicated on the map), with a small scramble through the top line of cliffs.
+The pass is just on the south side of the creek bed (not north, as indicated on some maps), with a small scramble through the top line of cliffs.
 The tops are very scrubby, and a compass bearing of 280 degrees will get you to Tullyangela Creek.
 Follow the creek to the clearing (private property).

 Jones Creek is well worth a visit.
 The walking is excellent, there are some beautiful waterfalls, and the mines are worth a look if you remember a torch.
 The waterfalls need a bit of scrambling to bypass.
 Tinga Falls are the biggest set of falls in the creek, at around 40m high.
 This is about as far as most parties would come.